aphuongle95/RemotionApp/README.md

 # Remotion player with interactive text

 Welcome to my Remotion project!
+In this project, I created a remotion player, with a text that the user can interact with; e.g. drag or change the text.
+This is part of me refreshing my knowledge about React / Remotion.

+## Demo
+Please checkout https://codesandbox.io/s/github/aphuongle95/my_remotion_app to have a preview

 ## Commands